mathewsrc/generativeai-questions-and-answers-app/tutorials/iam_user_policies.md

 # Creating a user in AWS IAM

-The following instructions are designed to help you create a user with restricted permissions for the purpose of recreating this project.
+You should create a user with restricted permissions for the purpose of recreating this project.
 AWS recommends the establishment of a user or role with only the essential permissions necessary, emphasizing this as a best practice for both security and overall safety.

+Below are all policies needed for your new AWS user

 ## Policies